 Are you interested in putting things together and taking them apart?
 Do you like games and technology?
-Do you think that computers are fun?
 Robotics is the project for you!
 Young people in robotics learn hands-on about engineering design, computer programming, electrical components, how robots move, and how robotic arms work and much more.

 This project is designed to teach 4-H members about Scrapbooking.
 The history of your life can be preserved for the next generation by creating a scrapbook filled with your collection of pictures and memorabilia.
 Memorabilia items to save include ticket stubs, business cards, greeting cards, awards, certificates, letters, postcards, recipes, receipts, and brochures.
 Scrapbooking is for members 8-18 years old.

 Do you like to be outdoors?
 Do you like to fish?
-Would you like to learn how to fly flies?
 Then this is the project for you.
 You will learn about types of fish, variety of sportfishing equipment, how to make and repair tackle, understand the ecological and social basics of fisheries and management.

 “Start Your Engines.”
 Welcome to the world of power engines!
 With over sixty fun activities, this Small Engine curriculum helps youth understand how small engines work, how they work for us and how to keep them working.
 Put some spark and fuel into your youth program with this hands-on curriculum.

 Do you love to draw or paint?
-Are you always doodling on a piece of paper?
 If you love art and want to develop more skills in drawing and painting, then this is the project for you.

 Colorado wildlife is one of our state’s biggest attractions.
 Through your project work, you will learn about ecosystems, wildlife conservation, habitat requirements, wildlife behavior, how wildlife species fit into nature’s scheme, how they are managed, and how they relate to humans.
 Do you love to be outdoors?
 Do you like to figure out what wild animal has passed through your neighborhood?
 Are you curious about ecosystems and how people and nature can live together?